Most of the cultivation takes place in the area around Pedro Juan Caballero, near the Brazilian border, which is the country's criminal center.

 Paraguay is a fertile ground for the establishment of criminal networks.
 Its strategic position is a determining factor and a fundamental condition for organized crime to choose Paraguay as a hub for its criminal activities.
 Located between the Peru-Bolivia coca production centers and the growing markets of Argentina and especially Brazil, which are also the destination of Paraguayan marijuana, the country is a place of operations for mafias, especially Brazilian.
 The conditions of the Triple Border - the conurbation formed by Ciudad del Este (Paraguay), Foz de Iguaçú (Brazil) and Puerto Iguazú (Argentina) - also encourage smuggling, product counterfeiting and money laundering, as well as the financing of terrorist groups(such is the case of Hezbollah).

 Economic factors also play a role.
-Economic and social marginalization is an element that these organized crime gangs resort to in order to recruit "employees".
+Economic and social marginalization is an element that these organized crime gangs use to recruit "employees.
 However, this factor can only partly explain the particular development of these networks.
 Its dimension depends fundamentally on the level of acceptance and tolerance of corruption.
-In this sense, Paraguay has the ideal conditions for the development of these networks.
-This is due to its high levels of state corruption, as indicated in the Corruption Perception Index.
+Paraguay has, in this sense, the ideal conditions for the development these networks.
+This is due to its high levels of state corruption, as indicated in the Corruption Perceptions Index.

 Underscoring the obstacle that corruption in Paraguay poses to the fight against drug trafficking, in January 2020 there was a mass escape from a prison in Pedro Juan Caballero of 75 inmates, mostly members of a Brazilian criminal gang known as the First Capital Command (CCP).
 The escape was facilitated by the collusion of officials and highlighted the impunity with which many of the drug traffickers operate.